Do you know how to keep your little passengers safe?

 Keep your pet secure on the go with a pet car seat.
 Our safety experts explain the different types of cat and dog car restraints and key features to look for.

 Pets are part of the family too!
 So when it’s time to buckle up, how can you make sure your furry family member isn’t forgotten?
-The truth is, in addition to being a possible distraction, an unsecured pet can become a danger to himself and other passengers in an accident or even just a hard stop.
+The truth is, in addition to being a possible distraction, an unsecured pet can become a danger to themself and other passengers in an accident or even just a hard stop.

 4 Types of Pet Car Seats